Inefficient water degassing inhibits ocean formation on rocky planets: An insight from self-consistent mantle degassing models: Degassing during magma ocean: Prior to the solidification of the mantle surface

 \section{Degassing during magma ocean: Prior to the solidification of the mantle surface}

 We first consider mantle degassing during the early stage of magma ocean solidification.
 Here the focus is on the aftermath of the final magma ocean produced by giant impacts, which are common in $N$-body simulations of planetary formation \citep[e.g.,][]{Rubie2015, Quintana2016}.
 The final one was likely energetic enough to melt most of the mantle \citep{Nakajima2015}, so the atmosphere existing prior to the impact would either have been lost \citep{Genda2005} or have re-equilibrated with the magma ocean.
 The same is likely to be true for larger exoplanets because, with an impactor of 10\% target mass, a typical impact velocity is high enough to produce substantial melting of the mantle \citep{Stixrude2014}.
+Also, the amount of radiogenic Xe in the atmosphere suggests that a catastrophic atmospheric loss likely occurred around the time of the Moon-forming giant impact \citep{Porcelli2000}.
 Therefore, the final atmospheric mass or composition would not be affected by mantle degassing during earlier magma oceans, and we estimate how the volatile budget after the final giant impact would be distributed between the atmosphere and the mantle.

 The solidification of a magma ocean can be divided into two stages by its surface melt fraction (Figure~\ref{fig_cartoon}).
 With a high melt fraction at the surface, the magma ocean produces a high convective heat flux, resulting in a surface temperature high enough to maintain a molten surface \citep{LeBrun2013, Salvador2017}.
 As the mantle cools down and melt fraction becomes lower than the critical value ($\sim$0.4), however, the partially molten mantle would undergo a rheological transition and start to behave as solid \citep{Abe1993b}.
-Convective heat flux plummets, and the surface temperature would drop to $<$500~K, which is well below the mantle solidus temperature \citep{LeBrun2013, Miyazaki2021b}.
+Convective heat flux plummets, and the surface temperature would drop to $<$500~K, which is well below the mantle solidus temperature \citep{LeBrun2013, Miyazaki2022a}.
 Therefore, the surface layer would be completely solidified in a short timescale once the surface melt fraction reaches the critical value, even though the interior may still be partially molten.
 Chemical equilibrium between the mantle and the hydrosphere is not maintained thereafter, and volatile exchange between the surface and the interior would instead be characterized by solid-state convection \citep{Abe1997}.
-In this section, we focus on mantle degassing during the early stage while a partially molten surface is sustained.